austingebauer/devise/content/posts/nginx-module-development.md

 ### 3: Create the NGINX module source

-To begin writing an NGINX module, we'll create a directory and two files.
+To begin writing an Nginx module, we'll create a directory and two files.

 Create a directory for the module and change into it
 ```bash